Asherbeck10/PM-Test/README.md

 - Single-page landing experience; no routing or auth flows required.
 - Asset set from Figma/public folder is complete and can be referenced with root-relative paths.
 - The brand palette and typography are fixed (Urbanist + provided colors); no theming toggle required.
-- Accessibility expectations focus on semantic structure and reasonable keyboard use for the nav and CTAs, without full WCAG audit scope.
+- Accessibility expectations focus on semantic structure and reasonable keyboard.

 ## What I would improve with more time